x0pherl/fender-bender/README.md

 ![FENDER BENDER logo](logo.svg){: width="25%"}

 FENDER BENDER is an open-source filament buffering system.
-Filament buffers are necesarry for reliable operation of multi-material systems such as Prusa's MMU3 or earlier revisions of the ERCF.
+Filament buffers are necessary for reliable operation of multi-material systems such as Prusa's MMU3 or earlier revisions of the ERCF.

 The 3d modeling in this project is made possible by Build123d -- a python-based, parametric, boundary representation (BREP) modeling framework for 2D and 3D CAD.
 You can learn more by reading the [build123d documentation](https://build123d.readthedocs.io/en/latest/).

 FENDER BENDER begins with an opinionated design for building the most effective buffering system that eliminates as much friction from the system as possible.
 This was done through careful measurement of resistance *all the way through the system* for hundreds of prototypes.
 The final reference design uses 6mm OD x 3mm ID PTFE tubing wherever possible in our internal filament passages to minimize any friction introduced by the buffering system.
-This attention to performance was matched by focus on creating a design that maintains a reasonable asthetic.
+This attention to performance was matched by focus on creating a design that maintains a reasonable aesthetic.

 We believe the reference design represents the best choices for a buffering system.
 However, because FENDER BENDER was built using a flexible, parametric tool, the design can easily be modified to build buffering systems representing differing opinions on design; allowing for different tubes, connectors, and bearings to be built without having to modify the Python/Build123d source code.